 I’ve never been to Venice.
-But I’ve always been fascinated by it.
-Ever since I first saw it drawn onto those paper placemats at Italian restaurants — wait a minute, the streets are made of rivers?
+But I’ve never stopped thinking about it.
+Ever since I first saw it drawn onto those paper placemats at Italian restaurants I’ve always been fascinated by it — wait a minute, the streets are made of rivers?
 The cars are made of boats?
 What kind of amazing fantasyland is this?
 For a kid, it seemed made up, like Atlantis or the capital of some vanished civilization from adventure books.
 But it was real.
 It existed.
 In my lifetime.
 Which made me wonder, why weren’t more places like this?
 Who wouldn’t want every city to be like this?

 By the time I’d graduated college Venice had lost some of its magic for me.
 Somewhere along the line I’d heard that the town had become overrun with tourists and giant cruise ships and that the water was murky.
 When you’re in your twenties and you’re learning just how big the world is and you’re plotting all the places you’d love to visit as soon as you have a few bucks, it doesn’t take much to knock a destination down your list.